-[181] The Committee first considered the requirement in Rule 31(a) for a statement of the deponent's belief that there is a reasonable cause of action.
+[189] The Committee first considered the requirement in Rule 31(a) for a statement of the deponent's belief that there is a reasonable cause of action.
 The Committee proposes to delete a similar requirement regarding the deponent's opinion under Rule 23(2), and proposes to take the same approach in this context.
 This is consistent with the approach in other jurisdictions and eliminates a technical requirement as to the wording of the affidavit.
-However, the Committee also suggests that the rule should clarify the reference to the "grounds" of an application, to make it clear that the affidavit should contain facts to support the cause of action.
+However, the Committee also suggests that the rule should clarify the reference to the "grounds" of an application, to make it clear that the affidavit should contain facts to support the cause of action and a real and substantial connection between Alberta and the action.